apigee/apigee-go-gen/README.md

       Path: "./path/to/script.js"
 ```

-The tool creates resource files alongside the YAML doc.
+The command creates resource files alongside the YAML doc.

 **Usage**

-The `bundle2yaml` tool takes two parameters `-input` and `-output`.
+The `bundle-to-yaml` command takes two parameters `-input` and `-output`.

-* `-input` is either from a bundle zip file or an existing bundle directory.
+* `--input` is either from a bundle zip file or an existing bundle directory.

-* `-output` is the path for the YAML document to create
+* `--output` is the path for the YAML document to create

-* `-output` full path is created if it does not exist (like `mkdir -p`)
+* `--output` full path is created if it does not exist (like `mkdir -p`)

-Bundle resources are created in the same location as the `-output`
+Bundle resources are created in the same location as the `--output`

 Below are a couple of examples

   * Reading bundle from a zip file
     ```shell
+    proxy-tool transform bundle-to-yaml \
-    bundle2yaml -input ./examples/bundles/helloworld/helloworld.zip \
+        --input ./examples/bundles/helloworld/helloworld.zip \
-                -output ./out/yaml-first/helloworld1/apiproxy.yaml
+        --output ./out/yaml-first/helloworld1/apiproxy.yaml
     ```
   * Reading bundle from a directory
     ```shell
+    proxy-tool transform bundle-to-yaml \
-    bundle2yaml -input ./examples/bundles/helloworld/ \
+        --input ./examples/bundles/helloworld/ \
-                -output ./out/yaml-first/helloworld2/apiproxy.yaml
+        --output ./out/yaml-first/helloworld2/apiproxy.yaml
     ```

 **YAML Documents With JSONRefs**

-The `bundle2yaml` tool offers a starting point by converting your API Proxy bundle into a single YAML document.
+The `bundle-to-yaml` command offers a starting point by converting your API Proxy bundle into a single YAML document.

 To further enhance organization and reusability, you can use [JSONRef](http://jsonref.org/)s.
 This allows you to: